What is grooming?

-The term ‘grooming’ is one that has been coined recently to reflect the problem of those who use online facilities in order to meet children for the purpose of committing a sex offence, however any communication, in person, face to face or otherwise with a child for the purpose of committing a sex offence is still legally and commonly considered to be grooming.
+The term grooming was coined to reflect the growing problem of those who use online facilities to talk to children with the ultimate goal of meeting them for the purpose of committing a sex offence.
+However, any communication with a child for the purpose of abusing them – in person or otherwise – is legally considered to be grooming.

 Sexual Offences Act 2003

 Under the Sexual offences Act 2003 (SOA 2003), s 14, it is an offence to arrange a meeting with a child under 16, for oneself or someone else, with the intent of sexually abusing the child.
 A person commits such an offence if:

 - they intentionally arrange or facilitate something that they intend to do, intend another person to do, or believe that another person will do, in any part of the world; and